jason-fox/fox.jason.prismjs/README.md

 </topic>
 ```

-A test document can be found within the plug-in at: `PATH_TO_DITA_OT/plugins/fox.jason.prismjs/sample`
+A test document including HTML, CSS and JavaScript code snippets can be found within the plug-in at: `PATH_TO_DITA_OT/plugins/fox.jason.prismjs/sample`

 Invocation from the command line
 --------------------------------